esdete2/envelopr/README.md

 </div>
 ```

-This is useful when the final HTML needs to be processed by another template engine.
+This is useful when the final HTML needs to be processed by go templates again.

 ### Partials and Layouts